Painful intelligence: What AI can tell us about human suffering: Reward loss as mere percept

-Misperceptions of rewards may be particularly common when perception of other people's reactions are involved.
-You might perceive the facial expression of your friend as angry, and register some negative reward as resulting from your actions.
-But perhaps your friend just had a bad headache and his face reflected that; taking the uncertainty of perception into account should help you behave in a more appropriate way towards him.\footnote{It is also typical for people to value objects more if it takes a lot of effort to obtain or produce them.
-This can be seen as a simple heuristic to approximate the reward, but it can of course go wrong \citep{kruger2004effort}. } An extreme example of misperception of reward is found with some drugs of abuse.
-They feel good and you perceive a reward on a biological level.
-Yet, such perception has no real basis: The drug merely misleads your brain into perceiving a reward by perturbing its metabolism.\citenew{nida} The situation is even more complicated here since the agent also computes the expected reward based on the information it has at its disposal and using the available computational capacities.
+Contextual information can even change a perceived positive reward into a negative one, and vice versa.
+In one study, subjects were sniffing a combination of certain acids.
+In one session, they were told the substance is parmesan cheese, while in another session, they were told it is vomit.
+Depending on which category they were given verbally, the perception was different, and even the pleasantness of the odor was dependent on the verbal label.\footnote{\citep{herz2001influence}.
+It is also typical for people to value objects more if it takes a lot of effort to obtain or produce them.
+This can be seen as a simple heuristic to approximate the reward, but it can of course go wrong \citep{kruger2004effort}. \citet{eldar2016mood} further propose that mood influences perception of rewards, so that happiness makes rewards look higher, and the oppositive for a negative mood.
+Furthermore, individual differences are considered by \citet{scherer2021evidence} in terms of ``appraisal biases'', which is a mechanism explaining individual tendencies to experience particular emotions, and ultimately, affective disorders; these could presumably be interpreted in terms of different priors being used by the individuals. } An extreme example of misperception of reward is found with some drugs of abuse.
+They feel good, and you perceive a reward on a biological level.
+Yet, such perception has no real basis: The drug merely misleads your brain into perceiving a reward by perturbing its metabolism.\citenew{nida} The situation is even more complicated since in addition to perceiving the reward, the agent also computes the expected reward based on the information it has at its disposal and using the available computational capacities.
 Thus, there seem to be two different ways in which uncertainty in perception affects the computation of reward loss: the obtained reward may be perceived wrong, or the computation of expected reward may go wrong.\footnote{However, see footnote~\ref{expsubjectivefn} in Chapter~\ref{freedom.ch} on whether it makes sense to say that expectation of reward is ``wrong''.} Both are just logical consequences of computation performed with limited resources and limited data.
-Ultimately, a reward loss may even be illusory in the sense that one is perceived but it is merely a mental construct.
-One way to remedy the situation is that we should actually consider \textit{perceived reward loss} instead of any objectively defined reward loss, since the agent can never know with certainty what the reward loss was.
+Ultimately, a reward loss may even be illusory in the sense that one is perceived but it is merely a mental construct with little basis in reality.
+Accordingly, we should actually analyze the \textit{perceived reward loss} instead of any objectively defined reward loss, since the agent can never know with certainty what the reward loss was; it acts according to its own perception, right or wrong.
 (We will postpone the details of such a re-definition to Chapter~\ref{overview.ch}.)